ground-creative/fluidphp-translator-helper/README.md

- # FluidPhp Ppen Source Project Translator Helper
+ # FluidPhp Translator Helper

-*A powerfull framework based on the [phptoolcase](http://phptoolcase.com) library.*

 FluidPhp is a framework based on the PhpToolCase library, visit [phptoolcase.com](http://phptoolcase.com) for complete guides and examples.

-This helper is to parse xml tags in your views.
+This helper to can parse xml tags that can be used in your views.

 ## Project Info